tracholar/tracholar.github.io/_posts/2017-03-10-factorization-machine.md

 ## 参考文献
 1. Y. Koren, “Factorization meets the neighborhood: a multifaceted collabo- rative filtering model,” in KDD ’08: Proceeding of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
 New York, NY, USA: ACM, 2008, pp. 426–434.
-2. S. Rendle and L. Schmidt-Thieme, “Pairwise interaction tensor factoriza- tion for personalized tag recommendation,” in WSDM ’10: Proceedings of the third ACM international conference on Web search and data mining.
+2. S. Rendle and L. Schmidt-Thieme, “Pairwise interaction tensor factorization for personalized tag recommendation,” in WSDM ’10: Proceedings of the third ACM international conference on Web search and data mining.
 New York, NY, USA: ACM, 2010, pp. 81–90.
-3. S. Rendle, C. Freudenthaler, and L. Schmidt-Thieme, “Factorizing per- sonalized markov chains for next-basket recommendation,” in WWW ’10: Proceedings of the 19th international conference on World wide web.
+3. S. Rendle, C. Freudenthaler, and L. Schmidt-Thieme, “Factorizing personalized markov chains for next-basket recommendation,” in WWW ’10: Proceedings of the 19th international conference on World wide web.
 New York, NY, USA: ACM, 2010, pp. 811–820.
 4. A two-stage ensemble of diverse models for advertisement ranking in KDD Cup 2012[C]//KDDCup.
 2012.
 5. Jahrer M, Toscher A, Lee J Y, et al. Ensemble of collaborative filtering and feature engineered models for click through rate prediction[C]//KDDCup Workshop.
 2012.
 6. Juan Y, Zhuang Y, Chin W, et al. Field-aware Factorization Machines for CTR Prediction[C]. conference on recommender systems, 2016: 43-50.